 Christina Noble Children’s Foundation

-Something we often like to seek out when in a different country are local orphanages.
-While in Vietnam, I came across a foundation set up by an Irish lady many years ago, to help children that were destined to live on the streets.
+While on our trip to Vietnam I came across a foundation set up by this Irish lady, to help children that were destined to live on the streets.

 My visit to this orphanage was certainly a difficult one due to the confronting realities of what these little people have been dealt.
 Having said that, it was also one of my most cherished memories from the entire trip as I had the opportunity to interact with the children and spend the afternoon watching the amazing volunteers go about their daily activities.

-Please follow the link to the Christina Noble Children’s Foundation CNCF.
+Please follow the link to the Christina Noble Children’s Foundation to find out more CNCF.